Make a simple wooden swing, perfect for hanging off of a backyard tree. These simple, easy-to-follow instructions will

 If you have kids and you have a tree, then you most certainly need a simple wooden swing!
-In fact, almost everyone, adults included, can enjoy a tree swing.
+In fact, almost everyone, adults included, can enjoy a swing.

 It’s perfect for sitting on and idly kicking your legs.
 For sunny days that inspire a brief return to childhood with vigorous, full-body pumping.
 And if you’re as adventurous as Max, then you may even be tempted to get high enough to do a somersault off of the swing, even if it does scare your mother every time.

 We built this simple wooden swing for Max when he was 3 years old.
-We were renting a house with a lovely heritage orchard, with an apple tree that perfect for swinging.
+We were renting a house with a lovely heritage orchard and an apple tree that perfect for swinging.